Choosing the Right Bulb – Energy Efficient Bulbs

 The most cost-effective investment for homeowners is to replace incandescent bulbs with LEDs.
 Here is a fantastic statistic.
 You can save $75 a year if you replace the five most frequently used lights with energy efficient bulbs.

 - Typically use between 25%-80% less energy than traditional incandescents

 - Will last 3-25 times longer.

-- The electricity used by an incandescent bulb over its lifetime costs 5 to 10 times the original purchase price of the bulb itself.
+- The electricity used by an incandescent bulb costs 5 to 10 times the original purchase price of the bulb.

-- According to the US Department of energy, the adoption of LED bulbs has saved hundreds of millions of tons of greenhouse gases.
+- The adoption of LED bulbs has saved hundreds of millions of tons of greenhouse gases.